 The Company has interest rate risk arising from its bank deposits.
 The Company does not engage in any hedging activity to reduce its exposure to interest rate risk.
-Based on bank deposit balances at April 30, 2009, a hypothetical change of 1% in the interest rate for the upcoming year would have a \$5,000 effect on net loss and comprehensive loss
+Based on bank deposit balances at July 31, 2009, a hypothetical change of 1% in the interest rate for the upcoming quarter would have a negligible effect on net loss and comprehensive loss.